ironhack-dev-squad-108/lab-express-basic-site-solution/README.md

 ## Introduction

 Pick a celebrity or other topic and use Express to make a Website for it.
+If you are looking for some inspiration, you can go here: https://lab-express-basic-site-sol.herokuapp.com/ (it might takes time to load the page the first time)

 ## Requirements